uclh-criu/learning-datascience/documents/acronym-dictionary-health-data-uclh.md

 An online, user-friendly OMOP concept lookup tool provided by OHDSI.

 #### Caboodle
 One of the Epic data 'warehouses' (along with Clarity) allowing extraction of data.
+Easier to use than Clarity, difficult to get access except for data professionals.

 #### [CDM](https://ohdsi.github.io/CommonDataModel/)
 Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM) is an open community data standard, designed to standardize the structure and content of observational data.

 #### Clarity
 One of the Epic data 'warehouses' (along with Caboodle) allowing extraction of data.
+More complicated to use than Caboodle only likely to be used by data professionals.

 #### [CRIU](https://www.uclh.nhs.uk/research/clinical-and-research-informatics-unit)
 Clinical and Research Informatics Unit in UCLH, a team of clinicians, researchers, software developers, business intelligence analysts and data scientists working together to develop a robust environment and infrastructure for the analysis of clinical data.